r4yfon/fresh-savings/README.md

 # FreshSavings

 FreshSavings is a community-driven pantry and recipe management web application.
 It helps users track their pantry items, share surplus food with the community, and generate recipes based on available ingredients.
+This project is a personal remake of a university assignment [https://github.com/r4yfon/FreshSavings](https://github.com/r4yfon/FreshSavings), for the purpose of learning and improving my skills in web development.

 The initial version of this project was scaffolded using [lovable.dev](https://lovable.dev), providing a solid foundation for rapid prototyping.
 Since then, the codebase has been extensively refactored and enhanced to improve maintainability, add new features, and experiment with modern web development practices.